Not Really a Loophole

-Shareholders of an S corporation are considered employees of said corporation.
-That being said, they are taxed the same way any employee of any other business is.
+Shareholders of an S corporation are considered employees of their S corporation.
+That being said, the owners are taxed the same way any employee of any other business is.

 How Does This Work?

 When someone sets up an S corp they pay most of their earning to the corporation.
 Then they pay a bit of the income to themselves.
-The income paid to themselves is subject to payroll taxes but the income paid to the corporation is not.
-The one stipulation is that the earning paid to themselves must be a reasonable income.
+The income paid to the S corp owner is subject to payroll taxes, but the income paid to the corporation is not.
+The one stipulation is that the earnings paid to the owner must be a reasonable income.

 The Future of the “Loophole”